hustvl/YOLOP/README.md

 * We put forward an efficient multi-task network that can jointly handle three crucial tasks in autonomous driving: object detection, drivable area segmentation and lane detection to save computational costs, reduce inference time as well as improve the performance of each task.
 Our work is the first to reach real-time on embedded devices while maintaining state-of-the-art level performance on the `BDD100K `dataset.

 * We design the ablative experiments to verify the effectiveness of our multi-tasking scheme.
 It is proved that the three tasks can be learned jointly without tedious alternating optimization.

+* We design the ablative experiments to prove that the grid-based prediction mechanism of detection task is more related to that of semantic segmentation task, which is believed to provide reference for other relevant multi-task learning research works.

 ### Results